Build a Timber Frame – Fall 2023

 - A lunch and any desired snacks as well as ample drinking water to last the 8 hour day.
 (Log building is hard physical work…)

 - Sun screen

-- Log building and timber framing is a very hands on activity that requires your full attention to perform safely and efficiently; no booze, drugs, or hangovers please.
+- Timber framing is a very hands on activity that requires your full attention to perform safely and efficiently; no booze, drugs, or hangovers please.

 We love dogs but please leave your pets at home.